StellarLis/CurrencyApp/README.md

 # CurrencyApp

-App that shows actual rates of USD and EUR.
+App that shows actual rates of some currencies.
 Also there is converter.

 ## Stack: